jiawlu/OSM2GMNS/docs/source/_build/html/_sources/quick-start.rst.txt

     >>> net = og.getNetFromOSMFile('asu.osm')
     >>> og.consolidateComplexIntersections(net)

-When conducting function ``getNetFromOSMFile``, osm2gmns will automatically identify complex intersections based on the argument ``int_buffer`` (defalut: ``20.0``).
-Nodes that belong to one complex intersection will be assigned with a same ``main_node_id``, but these nodes will not be consolidated into one node until function ``consolidateComplexIntersections`` is called.
+When executing function ``getNetFromOSMFile``, osm2gmns will automatically identify complex intersections based on the argument ``int_buffer`` (defalut: ``20.0``).
+Nodes that belong to one complex intersection will be assigned with the same ``main_node_id``, but these nodes will not be consolidated into one node unless function ``consolidateComplexIntersections`` is called.

 .. figure:: _images/consolidate.png